Can You Get a Divorce While Pregnant in Texas?

 Section 160.201: Under this section, a man is presumed to be the father of a child if he is married to the child’s mother at the time of birth.

-Section 160.607: This section provides that if the presumed father is not the biological father of the child, the court may order the biological father to pay child support and may terminate the presumed father’s parental rights.
+Section 160.607: This section provides that if the presumed father is not the child’s biological father, the court may order the biological father to pay child support and terminate the presumed father’s parental rights.

 These statutes are essential in cases where a divorce is filed while the wife is pregnant.
 The court needs to determine the paternity of the child to make decisions regarding child custody, visitation, and support.